rajahaseebfayyaz/restaurantWebApp/README.md

     <img src="./docs/heroku_resoursces_tab.png">

     2.6.
-Click on Resources and Seach for Heroku Postgres and select it on the list.
+Click on Resources and Search for Heroku Postgres and select it on the list.

     <img src="./docs/heroku-postgres.png">